 35.3.14 (Multi-link device individually addressed Management frame delivery),

-unless the MSDUs/A-MSDUs and/or MMPDUs stated above are transmitted to another non-AP STA that is affiliated with the same non-AP MLD and in active mode or in PS mode and in the awake state.
+unless the (#15018)MPDUs and/or MMPDUs stated above are transmitted(#16489), following the rules defined in this subclause, to another non-AP STA that is affiliated with the same non-AP MLD and (#16489)either in active mode or in PS mode and in the awake state.

 NOTE 5—Operation with non-AP STAs affiliated with a non-AP MLD in power save mode are defined in 35.3.12.4 (Traffic indication).